trudysecurity/trudysecurity.github.io/_posts/2021-06-29-Hack-the-Box.md

-### Theres a module called ‘wp_admin’ that can be used when you have admin credentials on a wordpress site.
+### Theres a module called `wp_admin` that can be used when you have admin credentials on a wordpress site.